Elisa Bragg, Somatic Psychotherapist, SE, Coach, EMDR Practitioner

-I am passionate about redeeming our experience of suffering and exploring it as a gateway to a deeper relationship with ourselves and others.
-I see it as a necessary initiation that often takes us by surprise, but held with compassion, it can lead us towards transformation and a sense of wholeness that is deep and enduring.
-Suffering in its original translation means "to undergo" ones process in times of change rather than being held captive in fear of life's challenges.
+I am passionate about redeeming our experience of suffering and exploring it as a threshold towards a deeper relationship with ourselves and others.
+I view it as an initiation that often takes us by surprise, but held with compassion and allowing, it can lead us towards transformation and a sense of wholeness that is deep and enduring.
+After all, suffering in its original translation means 'to undergo' ones process in times of change rather than being held captive in fear of life’s challenges.

 Einstein said that within adversity lies opportunity.
-This is a powerful re-frame on what could otherwise be seen as suffering without meaning.
-It also provides me with a resting place from which to approach my client work and life which is with compassion, empathy and creativity.
+This is a powerful re-frame on what could otherwise be seen as suffering without meaning or opportunity.
+It also provides me with a resting place from which to approach my client work and my life in general, which is with compassion, empathy, curiosity and passion.
+The unknown then becomes a place of creativity rather than to be feared.

-I draw upon several different therapeutic practices to support my clients’ healing journey.
-No two clients are the same although they may present with similar issues, therefore I tailor my approach according to the individual.
-My Psychosynthesis psychotherapy training underpins all my interventions as it teaches us to see the individual as a whole being rather than our psychopathology alone.
-Symptoms are therefore sign posts that can lead us towards greater understanding and wholeness so that we have the freedom to express ourselves as fully as we can, rather than symptoms merely being problems we need to be rid of so that we can function again.
+Symptoms are sign posts that can lead us towards greater understanding and wholeness so that we have the freedom to express ourselves as fully as we can, rather than merely being problems to be rid of in order to function again.

 Training, qualifications & experience